clojia/independent-research/2018-09-IR-grConv.md

 Same as grConv, the model can handle variable input and output, also it shows that the model can learn the gramma structure automatically.
 ## Limitation
-- perform relatively poort on unknown words and long sentences
+- perform relatively poor on unknown words and long sentences